 Buffett-backed Nubank in talks to hire U.S. IPO underwriters -sources

-The IPO could happen by the end of this year or early 2022, two of the sources said.
-It would be one of the biggest ever stock market debuts of a South American company, putting it on par with other expected high-profile offerings such as of online brokerage Robinhood Markets Inc.
+The IPO could happen by the end of this year or early 2022, two of four sources said.
+It would be one of the biggest ever stock market debut of a South American company, putting it on a par with other expected high-profile offerings such as that of online brokerage Robinhood Markets Inc.

 The sources spoke on condition of anonymity because the IPO preparations are confidential.
 A spokesperson for Nubank, whose legal name is Nu Pagamentos SA, declined to comment.

+Nubank also wants investment banks to help fund a standby line of credit to support its operations, the sources added.

+Nubank added Brazilian pop star Anitta to its board on Monday.
+Born in a Rio de Janeiro slum, Anitta has become one of the most prominent Brazilian artists, nominated four times for a Latin Grammy.

-(Reporting by Carolina Mandl in Sao Paulo, David French in New York and Anirban Sen in Bengaluru Editing by Greg Roumeliotis)
+(Reporting by Carolina Mandl in Sao Paulo, David French in New York and Anirban Sen in Bengaluru Editing by Greg Roumeliotis and Sonya Hepinstall)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))